 The Doctoral degree in in Counselor Education and Supervision requires both a practicum and an internship.
 Students are required to obtain professional liability insurance for these experiences; faculty will share information about this process.
 For all fieldwork experiences, students must maintain and submit documentation of their hours.
-In addition students must read, understand, sign and submit the Code of Professional and Ethical Conduct form; that form is found in appendix C.
+In addition, students must read, understand, sign and submit the Code of Professional and Ethical Conduct form; that form is found in appendix C.

-Advanced Practicum: The practicum provides an introductory professional experience.
-Generally it will involve shadowing experienced professionals and provide familiarity with the counseling, supervision or educational roles under the direction of a site supervisor.
-Three credits of practicum experience are required, involving 300 hours, of which 40 are direct client contact hours with clients.
-Group supervision of practicum work is provided through the Practicum course.
+Advanced Practicum: The practicum provides a professional experience in which the student increases their scope of practice under the direction of a site supervisor.
+Three credits of practicum experience are required, involving 100 total hours, of which 40 are direct client contact hours with clients.
+Group supervision of practicum work is provided through the Advanced Practicum course (COUN 760).

 Internship: The purpose of the internship is to provide opportunities to apply academic learning and skills in a practical setting.
-The internship experience requires 700 hours.
-The primary focus for most internships is in teaching and supervision.
-However, for students who do not intend to apply their degree in an academic setting, more time is spent providing clinical supervision and/or counseling.
+The internship experience requires 600 total hours.
+The primary focus for most internships is in three of the five practice domains for counselor educators.
+However, for students who do not intend to apply their degree in an academic setting, are encouraged to devote more time in providing clinical supervision and counseling.

-The internship consists of advanced professional experiences under supervision, concurrent with the Internship class.
-Opportunities for research, clinical work, teaching, service, and supervision are arranged and conducted in conjunction with the student's advisor and course instructor specific to the professional goals of the student.
-Because the purpose of the Doctoral Internship is to expand professional experiences, current job responsibilities cannot be used to satisfy the 700 hour internship requirement.
+The internship consists of advanced professional experiences under site supervision, concurrent with the Internship class.
+Opportunities for research, clinical work, teaching, supervision, and leadership and advocacy are arranged and conducted in conjunction with the student's advisor and course instructor specific to the professional goals of the student.
+Because the purpose of the Doctoral Internship is to expand professional experiences, current job responsibilities cannot be used to satisfy the 600-hour internship requirement.